liranr23/LinuxCourseProject/Autotools2/README.md

 ```

 ### Order of things

+You need to put the files from this directory into to original one, the one in src will be in the original src!

 #### Notice
 You can change the directory you wish to install the files, the default is "/usr/local/bin" to the executable and "/usr/local/lib" to the dynamic library!

-#### In this case you need to change Database.cpp and add THE PATH!!!("../databse.db" isn't enough!)
+#### In this case you need to change Database.h and add THE PATH!!!("../databse.db" isn't enough!)

 Also, if you wish to change the library directory.
 You will need to use:
 ```bash